| | | | | | | |

 How to Make Lemon Rice

-My favorite thing about this chitranna recipe, you ask?
-Aside from the bright and refreshing flavor, it’s undoubtedly how straightforward the cooking process is!
+My favourite thing about this chitranna recipe, you ask?
+Aside from the bright and refreshing flavour, it’s undoubtedly how straightforward the cooking process is!
 In fact, how to prepare chitranna can be broken down into just four fuss-free steps:

 1. Wash the rice and then put it to cook.